-- 2004/05 identical reductions in MMS charges; - August '05 identical reductions in roaming charges; - Nov '05 special offer during off-peak hours for pre-paid users.
+- May '03 revision of SMS rates to international operators on same day and at same price; - o June '03 discount scheme for post-paid customers for incoming calls; - July/Dec '03, '04, '05 numerous special offers which bundle free talk time with the purchase of a pre-paid connection; - 2004/05 identical reductions in MMS charges; - August '05 identical reductions in roaming charges for post-paid customers; - Nov '05 special offer during off-peak hours for pre-paid users.
 Users can call up to an hour and pay only for the first minute.
 Vodafone launched this offer for the first 20,000 subscribers.
-A few days later Go mobile matched this offer but for the first 40,000 subscribers.
-Two days later Vodafone extended the offer for the first 40,000 subscribers as well. - 2005 Several special offers which include a free pre-paid connection and Lm5 topup card with the purchase of selected MMS phone sets.
+A few days later, go mobile matched this offer but for the first 40,000 subscribers.
+Two days later, Vodafone extended the offer for the first 40,000 subscribers as well. - 2005 Several special offers which include a free pre-paid connection and Lm5 topup card with the purchase of selected MMS phone sets.

-The evidence provided above suggests that both operators have and continue to engage in parallel behaviour.
-The evidence also suggests that with the exception of the reductions in roaming rates (which was initiated by Vodafone Malta Ltd. as part of its Group global strategy and subsequently matched by go Mobile) there have been no price reductions except for a number of special offers i.e. for a limited time period only.
-This confirms the MCA's opinion that with respect to retail prices Vodafone and Go mobile have adopted a muted competition approach.
+The evidence provided above, suggests that both operators have, and continue to engage in, parallel behaviour.
+The evidence also suggests that, with the exception of the reductions in roaming rates (which was initiated by Vodafone Malta Ltd. as part of its Group global strategy and subsequently matched by go mobile), there have been no price reductions except for a number of special offers i.e. for a limited time period only.
+This confirms the MCA's opinion that, with respect to retail prices, Vodafone and go mobile have adopted a muted competition approach.